 3.1 Whitefly [Bemisia tabaci (Genadius)]

 Whiteflies appeared during 33rd standard week (2.1 whiteflies in 2023 and 1.6 whiteflies/ plant in 2024) and remained active till 41st SMW, maturity of the crop (2.0 and 2.6 whiteflies/ plant), the peak population of whitefly (7.4 whiteflies/ plant) was recorded on 35th and 36th SMW, in year 2023 and 2024, respectively.
-Present findings more or less supported by the findings of Yadav and Singh (2015) reported that whitefly populations ranged from 0.2 to 5.2 per cage per plant, appeared during the 32nd SMW 0.2/cage/plant.
+Present findings more or less supported by the findings of Yadav and Singh (2015) where whitefly populations ranged from 0.2 to 5.2 per cage per plant, appeared during the 32nd SMW 0.2/cage/plant.
 Netam et al. (2013) and Nitharwal et al. (2013) recorded the first appearance of whitefly on green gram during 30th and 32nd SMW respectively.
 Manju et al. (2016) found that whitefly infestation began in mid-August, peaked in the second week of September (37th SMW).
 Correlation studies carried out between meteorological parameters and population of whitefly, showed non-significant relationship with all the abiotic and biotic parameters in both the years under study.
 Similar results were also reported by Bairwa and Singh (2017), as they also reported that the correlation between rainfall and whitefly population was found negatively non-significant.
 The lack of a significant correlation between whitefly populations and weather conditions indicates that other ecological factors, like host plant resistance and the presence of natural enemies, might be influencing whitefly abundance.

 3.2 Leaf hopper [Empoasca kerri (Pruthi)]

 Occurrence of Leafhopper noticed in the crop from 33rd standard week (2.80 and 2.22 leaf hoppers/three compound leaves/plant) and remained active till 41st SMW, crop's maturity.
-Netam et al. (2013), Nitharwal et al. (2013) and Manju et al. (2016) as they also reported that first appearance of jassids was recorded during 30th, 31st and 32nd SMW, respectively Leafhopper nymphs and adults have both been seen sucking the cell sap from the leaves.
+Netam et al. (2013), Nitharwal et al. (2013) and Manju et al. (2016) reported that first appearance of jassids was recorded during 30th, 31st and 32nd SMW, respectively Leafhopper nymphs and adults have both been seen sucking the cell sap from the leaves.
 The 35th and 36th standard week had the highest incidence of leafhoppers (7.60 and 8.44 leaf hoppers /three compound leaves/plant in 2023 and 2024, respectively.
 Sneha et al. (2016) and Sarode et al. (2003) also reported similar incidence.
 Correlation studies carried out between meteorological parameters and population of leafhopper, showed non- significant relationship with all the abiotic and biotic parameters under study in both the years.
 These results agree with those of Mohapatra et al. (2018).
 The lack of correlation with abiotic and biotic parameters might be due to heavy rainfall in peak vegetative stage of crop.
 It also suggests that other factors might be influencing the leafhopper population dynamics.

 3.3 Aphids [Aphis craccivora (Koch.)]